 Leading the agency is Executive Director, Celia McAdam.
 Passionate about making transportation networks safer and easier for people to use, Celia originally joined the Agency in 1991 following graduate school.
 After spending brief stints in both Chico and San Jose, she returned to PCTPA for good in 1997.
 Today, her extensive knowledge of transportation funding and dedication to finding creative solutions to move projects forward has been recognized nationally.
 Celia was recently named to the prestigious College of Fellows of the American Institute of Certified Planners (AICP) for her significant achievements in transportation planning.
 When she isn’t planning for Placer County’s transportation future, you can find Celia admiring classic cars, knitting up a storm, or glued to the TV during football season.

 So how does one become involved in transportation planning?
-You can ask Luke McNeel-Caird, civil engineer at PCTPA!
+You can ask Luke McNeel-Caird, Deputy Executive Director at PCTPA!
 While he originally wanted to be an architect, Luke became interested in helping people get from one place to another after working for a surveyor while attending Marysville High School.
 Now Luke manages regional transportation projects throughout Placer County including the reconfiguration of the I-80/Highway 65 interchange and the widening of SR 65.
 In between overseeing funding for PCTPA’s seven member jurisdictions, Luke loves spending time with his two daughters and 4-year old son.
 A huge fan of the Sacramento Kings, he enjoys playing recreational basketball, snowboarding at Sugar Bowl in Tahoe, and hanging out with his family at Golfland Sunspash in Roseville.

 Planning Administrator and Board Secretary, Solvi Sabol believes that her career was “meant to be.”
 She’s a Placer County native whose family includes three generations of public servants at the County, so it was a perfect fit when she started work for Placer County 25 years ago.
 Sabol was first employed with the Placer County Public Works Department.
 At that time, Placer County Transportation Commission (PCTC), now known as PCTPA, was housed under Public Works.
 As PCTPA became its own agency, the Executive Director saw Sabol as a perfect candidate for the Administrative Assistant position and convinced her to apply.
 She has been with PCTPA ever since, and feels that she “grew up with the agency.”
 For Sabol, transportation projects are “more than roads, bus routes, and bikeways,” because she believes these projects represent a potential to improve the quality of life for Placer residents.
 It’s about getting people to where they need be efficiently and safely.
 Sabol enjoys living in Newcastle with her husband and finds that Placer County has been an ideal place to raise her two children.